Riverhead Raceway

 Riverhead Raceway is a 0.250 mi oval race track with a Figure 8 course, located in Riverhead, New York.
 It is the only auto racing venue on Long Island since Westhampton Raceway closed down in 2003.
 It started being built in 1949 and opened as a dirt track in 1951, before permanently changing to asphalt in 1955.
 The raceway was also well known for featuring a towering statue of a Native American, dubbed "Chief Running Fair", at its entrance until it was destroyed in 2012 due to Hurricane Sandy but rebuilt by Christmas and still standing at its original location.

 Events

 Riverhead Raceway has seven racing divisions: Modified, Riverhead Modified Crate Figure Eight, Late Model, Blunderbust, Super Pro Truck, and Legends.
 It hosts races for the Whelen Modified Tour, Whelen All-American Series, and the Northeastern Midget Association.
 Other events include demolition derby, school bus racing, monster trucks, enduro, one-on-one spectator drags and go-karts up until the fall of 2016.

 The track's signature race is the non-champion Islip 300, named for the now-defunct speedway on Long Island, which began in 2016.
 The open competition event allows cars run to any of four different series ("Tour Type" modifieds) specifications.

 Drivers

-Notable drivers who used to race at Riverhead Raceway include Steve Park and his uncle Bill Park, Greg Sacks, Charlie Jarzombek, Brett Bodine, Tom Baldwin, Donny Lia, and 2013 NASCAR Whelen Modified Tour champion Ryan Preece.
+Notable drivers who used to race at Riverhead Raceway include Steve Park and his uncle Bill Park, Greg Sacks, Charlie Jarzombek, Brett Bodine, Tom Baldwin, Donny Lia,Alex Colasanto, and 2013 NASCAR Whelen Modified Tour champion Ryan Preece.